codio/site/source/docs/dashboard/classes/plag-ref.html.md

 The other items for each entry are:

 - **File names** - links are provided to the individual files in a match.
-Next to each file is shown its individual coverage and the number of suspicions tokens out of its total token count.
+Next to each file is shown its individual coverage and the number of suspicious tokens out of its total token count.
 - **Edits** - highlights the changes between the two files.
 This is mostly useful when large portions of the files are similar.
 - **Side-by-side** - the matching files (limit 3) are shown side by side, to make comparison easier